 Either way, whether we believe in God or not, the message of “small things with great love” is beautiful.
 It isn’t a great thing to touch someone’s forehead.
 Or ask someone to join you on your normal walk.
 It doesn’t take a long time to quickly email someone who needs to know you are there.
 Or sit and listen to someone for a few minutes.
 It takes no great strength to run to the store and get groceries for someone.
 Or to sit on your balcony and sing to your neighborhood.

 Yet all those small things are done, I believe, with much greater love than we may now realize.
-Together, each of us doing small things, make great things happen all around us.
+Together, each of us doing small things, makes great things happen all around us.

 Please comment and tell me when someone showed you small things with great love.